FAQs

 CAP is Christians Against Poverty.

-Right now, there’s a wave of people, like Mel, calling CAP, drowning in debt.
+Right now, financial hardship is mounting.
+There’s a wave of New Zealanders, like Mel, who are drowning in debt.
 In money chaos, parents lose sleep, as they’re pressured to choose between rent, doctors’ visits or healthy food.
 Poverty erodes confidence, leaving New Zealanders feeling increasingly alone.
-In response, CAP walks alongside — partnering with 150 churches across Aotearoa — bringing the love of God in practical ways to people in financial hardship.
+In response, CAP walks alongside — partnering with over 100 churches across Aotearoa — bringing the love of God in practical ways to people in financial hardship.

 As a Not-for-Profit organisation, CAP’s free services are made possible by regular and one-off donations from New Zealanders and local churches who want to see people go from surviving to thriving.